soorajtom/lwip-hurd-doc/Files/port/netif/hurdtunif.c.md

 	static error_t
 	check_open_hook (struct trivfs_control *cntl, struct iouser *user, int flags)

+	*cntl  - identifies the node being opened.
+Used for identifying the right tunif *user  - user requesting access
+	*flags - flags from the open

+Assigned to [`*trivfs_check_open_hook`](https://www.gnu.org/software/hurd/doc/hurd_6.html#IDX116).
 Checks if the interface is available for exclusive usage and opens it.
 Returns `EBUSY` if a user is already using it.

 #### pi_destroy_hook() ####

 	static void
 	pi_destroy_hook (struct trivfs_protid *cred)

+Assigned to [`*trivfs_protid_destroy_hook`](https://www.gnu.org/software/hurd/doc/hurd_6.html#IDX119).
 Checks if it is the current user that is using the interface.
 If yes, releases the interface for other users.

 #### trivfs_S_io_read() ####